northwood-labs/local-lambda-environments-with-go/README.md

 ### Identify the SHA digest of the Docker image

-It is **always** more secure to refer to a remote Docker image by SHA digest than by tag.
+It is more secure to refer to a remote Docker image by SHA digest than by tag.
 This is because a SHA digest is _immutable_, and cannot be changed after-the-fact like a Docker tag can.

 It's a _little_ more work for **a lot** more security.